Latrice Royale

 Timothy K. Wilcots (born February 12, 1972), better known by the stage name Latrice Royale, is an American drag queen, singer, character actress, and reality television personality.
-She is best known for her iconic appearances on the fourth season of RuPaul's Drag Race in 2012 and on the first and fourth seasons of RuPaul's Drag Race All Stars.
+She is best known for her appearances on the fourth season of RuPaul's Drag Race in 2012 and on the first and fourth seasons of RuPaul's Drag Race All Stars.
 She finished in the Top 4 on her original season; in its final episode, she was crowned Miss Congeniality.
 She placed fifth on the fourth season of All Stars.

 Life and career

 Wilcots was born in California and raised in Compton, a city in Greater Los Angeles.
 While growing up, he did not have a relationship with his father.

 Royale's first foray into drag was dressing up as Wanda, a character from American sketch comedy show In Living Color, to amuse his friends.
 While in his twenties, in the mid-1990s, he performed in his first drag show: it was at the Copa Night Club in Fort Lauderdale, Florida.
 Her drag mother is Tiffany Arieagus.

 After coming into the public eye, Wilcots was ordained as a minister.
 The first wedding that he performed was for his friend Daniel in upstate New York in 2013.
 Royale is a supporter of marriage equality, though he believes that it should not be called "gay marriage", stating, "It's a man and a man, and a woman and a woman getting married, and I think it is special and unique.
 So why not identify and celebrate it as something special and unique, and not lump it in with the same thing that has been going on for years?"